cybercog/laravel-love/README.md

 - `Reactable` — Article, Comment, User or any other model which can act as Reactant.
 - `Reactant` — subject which could receive Reactions.
 - `ReactionCounter` — aggregated statistical values of ReactionTypes related to Reactant.
-- `ReactionTotal` — aggregated statistical values of total Reactions count & their weight related to Reactant.
+- `ReactionTotal` — aggregated statistical values of total reactions count & their weight related to Reactant.

 ## Requirements